RasmusAntons/wizard/README.md

-# **wizard** • Bot Documentation
+# **wizard** • Documentation

-[ToC]

-## Overview

-user edits database with ui then bot reads it and does discord stuff wow
+Bot for managing automatic channel access on web puzzle discords.

 ## User Interface

 ![](https://i.imgur.com/SWmSiMt.png)

-1 - botan
+1 - buttons:
+* **create level** will create a new block at the cursor's position once clicked on the grid.
+* **create line** will create a line once two blocks are clicked. the direction of the line depends on the order of blocks you clicked.
+* **delete line** will delete the line between the two blocks you click on.
+* **categories** will open the categories menu.
+* **settings** will open the settings menu.
+* **save** does a very mysterious thing.

+2 - grid:
-2 - draggable level building blocks
+* contains draggable level building blocks and lines.

 ---